w3c/wai-easy-checks/content/zoom-levels.md

 * Don't use a big wide browser window.
 Resize your browser so that it is quite narrow
 * Press 'Ctrl'/'Cmd' with '+' to enlarge the text to 200%.
 Doing it five times should bring you to 200%
-* Note that all the text wraps to remain within the visible area as you zoomed.
-Also, no horizontal scrolling is required
+* Note that all the text wraps to remain within the visible area as you zoomed
+* This page has horizontal text, so no horizontal scrolling is should be required

 ### Checking other pages